407 ETR opens new lane in each direction in area between Highway 401 and Highway 410

 - Investments in safety initiatives, both on and off the road, have continued to provide customers a fast, safe and reliable trip.
 Safety events and sponsorships continue to demonstrate 407 ETR’s commitment to its customers.

-- 24/7 Monitoring of the highway and conditions from 407 ETR's control room keep the highway safe and free-flowing – safety patrollers can assist drivers and call for emergency responders when needed.
+- 24/7 Monitoring of the highway and conditions from 407 ETR’s control room keep the roadway safe and free-flowing – safety patrollers can assist drivers and call for emergency responders when needed.

 - Customers have many account options such as paperless billing and pre-authorized payment.

-- 407 ETR continues to appreciate customer loyalty and has offered more than $150 million to customers as part of its “ETR Rewards” customer loyalty program.
+- 407 ETR continues to appreciate customer loyalty as part of its “ETR Rewards” customer loyalty program.